 A number of physical symptoms are found that indicate fatty acids deficiency.
 The common signs are following: Rough or dry ‘bumpy’ skin, Dry, dull or ‘lifeless’ brittle hair and dandruff, Soft, peeling or brittle nails, Excessive thirst, frequent urination, Sleep problems, Attention problems, depression.
 If you experience these symptoms, then you may have an omega-3 deficiency.

 What are good sources of omega 3?

-As the many sea food are high in DHA and EPA, many nutrition doctors advice us to take seafood several times in every weeks.
+As the many seafoods are high in DHA and EPA, many nutrition doctors advice us to take seafood several times in every week.
 The natural good sources of omega-3 fatty acids can be grouped by following way: